Night Ferry to Pathos

 As the sun rose over the mountains, I meditated on my own Odyssey since leaving Australia.

-At the end of the page, in erratic, almost illegible handwriting, I scribbled a realisation:
+At the end of the page, in erratic, almost illegible handwriting, I scribbled a realization:

 Life seems to contract and expand in proportion to our ability to endure ambiguity.